 A brief listing of the hardware and software I use in my various Lets Play series.
 Amazon links provided for convenience, no affiliate links to be had here.

 Added by request since a few people have asked what kind of basic peripherals I use.

-RAM: 16 gigs DDR3-1600 G.Skill RipjawsZ.
+RAM: 16 gigs DDR4-3000 G.Skill Ripjaws V Series

 OBS Studio is probably the most well-rounded of them and is also free.
 I highly recommend OBS Studio to those getting started as well as those looking into streaming.
 You can even record your voice over audio to a separate track for easy editing!
 Unlike Dxtory or Fraps, there’s a bit of a learning curve to getting OBS Studio recording exactly how you want it to.
 OBS Studio has replaced both FRAPS and Dxtory for almost all of my recording needs.